keu/docs/astro/install-aws.md

 - `ap-east-1` - Asia Pacific (Hong Kong)
 - `me-south-1` - Middle East (Bahrain)

-If you're setting up your first Cluster in any of these regions, you need to complete the additional setup described in [Create a Cluster](create-cluster.md#additional-setup-for-aws-regions-that-are-disabled-by-default).
+If you're setting up your first cluster in any of these regions, you need to complete the additional setup described in [Create a cluster](create-cluster.md#additional-setup-for-aws-regions-that-are-disabled-by-default).

 :::

-## Step 4: Let Astronomer Complete the Install
+## Step 4: Let Astronomer complete the install

 Contact Astronomer after you've created the cross-account IAM role for Astro.
-From there, we will finish creating an Astronomer Cluster in your AWS account that supports Apache Airflow environments.
+From there, Astronomer will finish creating the cluster in your AWS account.

 This process can take some time.
 Wait for confirmation that the installation was successful before proceeding to the next step.